PacificCommunity/ofp-sam-condor/README.md

 condor
 ======

-The condor package provides tools to interact with Condor via SSH connection.
+The condor package provides tools to interact with Condor from R via SSH connection.
 Files are first uploaded from user machine to submitter machine, and the job is then submitted from the submitter machine to Condor.
-Functions are provided to submit, list, and download Condor jobs from R.
+Functions are provided to submit, list, and download Condor jobs from R. Condor is an open-source high-throughput computing software framework for distributed parallelization of computationally intensive tasks.

 Installation
 ------------